wacncontent/CustomizeTool/output/articles/sql-database/sql-database-v12-plan-prepare-upgrade.md

 - To develop a database, either online or offline.

-You can instead connect with [Visual Studio Community 2013](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx/), which is a free and full-featured version of VS2013.
+You can instead connect with [Visual Studio Community 2013](https://www.visualstudio.com/news/vs2013-community-vs.aspx/), which is a free and full-featured version of VS2013.

-In the older Azure portal, on the database page, you can click **Open in Visual Studio** to launch VS2013 on your computer for connection to your Azure SQL Database.
+In the older Azure Management Portal, on the database page, you can click **Open in Visual Studio** to launch VS2013 on your computer for connection to your Azure SQL Database.

 For another alternative, you can use SQL Server Management Studio (SSMS) 2014 with [CU6](http://support.microsoft.com/kb/3031047/) to connect to Azure SQL Database.
 More details are on this blog post:<br/>[Client tooling updates for Azure SQL Database](http://azure.microsoft.com/blog/2014/12/22/client-tooling-updates-for-azure-sql-database/).